 How many people are there like me in the world?

-Put simply – no. Although many researchers continue to debate why some men are gay and other’s not, most psychologists believe that being gay is not a choice—specifically since sexual orientation develops in early adolescence without any previous sexual experience.
+Put simply – no. Although many researchers continue to debate why some men are gay and other’s not, most psychologists believe that being gay is not a choice — especially considering that sexual orientation often develops in early adolescence without any previous sexual experience.
 The American Psychological Association even states that “although we can choose whether to act on our feelings, psychologists do not consider sexual orientation to be a conscious choice that can be voluntarily changed.”
 The same goes for gender identity and expression.

 Can LGBT people change their sexual orientation or gender identity?